 Skala Kallonis is centrally placed right in the centre of the island at the northern end of the Gulf of Kalloni, ideal for exploring the whole island with ease and is the first choice for many visiting birders.
 Many of the island’s main birding sites are on the doorstep – Skala Kallonis Pool (when wet), Tsiknias and Christou (Kameras) rivers, Kalloni Saltpans, Metochi Lake, etc, as well as very good road links to the rest of the island.

-Used by many birders and several birding tour groups, and the home of Lesvos Birding each spring.
+Used by many birders and several birding tour groups.
 The Pasiphae is an ideal base for your birding holiday and Lesvos Birding’s main birding log lives on the reception desk here.
 An exellent hotel used to catering for birders.
 Great bar with pool terrace.
 Always fully booked during the main spring birding weeks, so book early to be in the centre of the birding action.

 Anaxos is slowly establishing itself as the birders resort of the north coast.
 Its a small beach resort which is deserted in spring so the few birders who stay here have the place to themselves.
 Great access to the under-watched northern coastline with good roads east, west and south.